dadmannwalking/stonevania_custom_models/README.md

 > Only use those models that have been approved for use by the creators and for which you have obtained permission.

 - **Izilac (1–99):**
-  - 1: Fancy Hat
+  - 1: Fancy Hat (Carved Pumpkin)
-  - 2: Sword Head
+  - 2: Sword Head (Carved Pumpkin)
-  - 3: Glasses
+  - 3: Glasses (Carved Pumpkin)
-  - 4: Glasses Down
+  - 4: Glasses Down (Carved Pumpkin)
-  - 5: Moustache
+  - 5: Moustache (Carved Pumpkin)

 - **Sho (100–199):**
-  - 100: Casino Chip Gold
+  - 100: Casino Chip Gold (Iron Nugget)
-  - 101: Popcorn Box
+  - 101: Popcorn Box (Golden Carrots)
-  - 102: Fantasy Scroll
+  - 102: Fantasy Scroll (Written Book)
-  - 103: Mystic Energy Source
+  - 103: Mystic Energy Source (Lantern)
-  - 104: Mystic Energy Source Animated
+  - 104: Mystic Energy Source Animated (Lantern)

 - **Lynnt (100–199):**
-  - 200: Wizard Hat Purple
+  - 200: Wizard Hat Purple (Carved Pumpkin)